-by Tim Neubauer and Julia Kunlo, Evolution Safety Resources on September 12, 2017
+by Julia Kunlo, Evolution Safety Resources on September 12, 2017

 When working with a new client, we start our relationship by asking for an overview of their Safety Management System (also called an SMS).
 The response we usually receive is, “Here is our safety manual.”
 While a safety manual is an important component of a Safety Management System, it alone does not have the power to protect your business and your employees.
 An SMS is a comprehensive and structured means of ensuring that your organization achieves and maintains high standards of safety performance – it is a collection of efforts, policies, and strategies that work together to keep your team safe.
 Beyond resulting in regulatory compliance and reduced incident rates, well-crafted Safety Management Systems improve quality, increase employee retention, enhance customer relations, and ultimately increase profits.

 There are various types of Safety Management Systems to use as a guide for your company.
 Examples include Voluntary Protection Programs (VPP), Injury and Illness Prevention Plans (I2P2), ANSI Z10, and various ISOs.
 Though all types have merit, we refer to the National Safety Council’s “Nine Elements” as areference guideline.
 This type of SMS incorporates nine initiatives that, when working together, generate a top-level Safety Management System.
 These elements are grouped into three areas of focus – Administrative/Management, Operational/Technical, and Cultural/Behavioral.